The Proud Lilywhites Committee

 Mogi Natsagdorj

 Mogi was at the Proud Lilywhites launch event and now focuses her remarkable energy as a non-portfolio committee member.
-She is originally from Mongolia and lived in in Russia for 8 years whilst studying at Medical University.
+She is originally from Mongolia and lived in in Russia while at Uni.
 She is one of many LGBTQI+ refugees living in in London.
 Her journey to the UK was not an easy one and the Proud Lilywhites provided support during her asylum process, including providing a statement of support; something for which she is immensely grateful.

-Mogi is proud to be part of the Proud Lilywhites and is proud of what we have achieved and how we blaze a trail for other LGBTQ+ fan groups in the UK.
+Mogi loves the Proud Lilywhites and always has time for our community.
 Her non-portfolio role is focused on meeting new members and making them feel welcome—spreading positive vibes 🥰 (you’ll know what we mean when you meet her!)
 She is always keen to create an inclusive and accepting football environment for everyone.

 Mogi loves to take photographs and her pictures regularly focus across the Proud Lilywhites social media channels.